 Prep:

-- Grease the bottom and sides of the 9 inch cake pan and line the bottom with a parchment circle.
+- Grease the bottom and sides of the 9-inch cake pan and line the bottom with a parchment circle.

 Making the cake batter:

-- Allow the cake to cool for 30 minutes before turning out on to a serving plate.
+- Bake at 350°F for 55 minutes until golden brown.
+Allow the cake to cool for 30 minutes before turning out onto a serving plate.
+Enjoy a warm slice with a side of vanilla ice cream or whipping cream!

 Video